hb020/pushd/README.md

 Logging
 -------

-The verbosity of logging can be configured with the `loglevel` property in settings.coffee.
+The verbosity of logging can be configured with the `loglevel` property in settings.js.

     exports['loglevel'] = 'verbose'